Unitary Patent & Unified Patent Court

 Again, this question is best answered by our interactive unitary patent cost simulator, which allows you to compare the estimated costs for national validation and a unitary patent, can be accessed here.

 In general, it can be said that a unitary patent will cost the same or be cheaper than national validation if the unitary patent replaces three or more national validations.
-While the combined renewal fees for the unitary patent are roughly equal to the combined renewal fees in four countries, when renewal fee service provider fees for paying on renewal fee (for the unitary patent) and three renewal fees (for national validations) are taken into account, the break-even point is closer to three.
+While the combined renewal fees for the unitary patent are roughly equal to the combined renewal fees in four countries, when renewal fee service provider fees for paying one renewal fee (for the unitary patent) and three renewal fees (for national validations) are taken into account, the break-even point is closer to three.

 However, in the simplest, and most common, case, where a European patent is validated only in the UK, France, and Germany, national validation will continue to be the cheaper option, since the UK is not participating in the UP system.

 Translation costs are more complex, as the translations required for national validation vary from country to country.
 In Germany and France, for example, no translation is required.
 In Finland and Sweden, a translation of the claims into the local language is required.
-In Austria and Italy, a fully translation of the patent specification is required.
+In Austria and Italy, a full translation of the patent specification is required.

-Although the unitary patent requires that a full translation of the European patent specification be prepared (during the current transitional period of 6-12 years), the cost of a translation is, in many cases, not very significant compared to the cost of accumulated renewal fees.
+Although the unitary patent requires that a full translation of the European patent specification be prepared (during the current transitional period of 7-14 years), the cost of a translation is, in many cases, not very significant compared to the cost of accumulated renewal fees.
 Even for longer specifications that would have significant translation costs, it may be possible to reduce or even avoid the costs for a separate translation altogether, for example if a Spanish or Polish translation of the specification that is prepared for national validation in Spain or Poland can be reused for the unitary patent.

 Why should I get a unitary patent?